mrsterner/BookOfTheDead/README.md

 * All arrays fit as many entries as you want.
 * The command requires ``execute positioned {pos} run`` to properly parse the command and ``{pos}`` is the rituals center pos.
 More arguments might be avalible in future updates
 * All items support nbt as shown in the butchering recipe above.

+This recipe below will require an emerald tablet to be on the ritual table, it only requires one stick on a pedestal, and it will create a stick, a sheep and a grass block 10 blocks above ritual center.
+It will also give the Speed effect to all entities nearby for 1 second.
 ```
 {
   "type": "book_of_the_dead:ritual",